Bank Statement Import Software for Australian Accountants

 Bank statement import software is a tool that brings your clients' transaction data into your reconciliation workflow without manual downloading, reformatting, or uploading.
 For Australian bookkeeping practices managing multiple clients, how transactions arrive is just as important as how they get coded — a broken or manual import chain is where reconciliation hours disappear before the real work even begins.

-Reconlink handles bank statement import through three distinct methods: a live CDR bank feed, a per-client email address that accepts statements directly from clients, and a manual upload path for CSV and PDF files.
+Reconlink handles bank statement import through two complementary methods: a per-client email inbox that accepts statements forwarded directly by clients, and a drag-and-drop upload path for CSV, Excel, and PDF files.
 Whichever method a given client uses, the same three-layer coding engine (rules, machine learning, and LLM fallback) runs automatically the moment transactions are received.

 This page covers the import methods, how Reconlink handles non-standard formats and late submitters, who the software is built for, and how it compares to managing imports manually.